emielkwakkel/movie-app/readme.md

 ```html
 <movie-card [movie]="movie"></movie-card>
 ```

+Using same logics you'll be able to highlight two featured movies and display them using the `movie-card` component.

+Congrats!
+You created your first Ionic app!

 # iOS & Android
 We'll have to use the Cordova CLI, wrapped by the Ionic CLI (`ionic cordova ...`) to add the iOS (if on MacOS) and Android platforms to the project.